This page is best viewed with JavaScript enabled.

 Now playing!

-Nominee, Best Documentary Feature Film, 2025 Academy Awards®
+Winner, Best Documentary Feature Film, 2025 Academy Awards®

 Basel Adra is a Palestinian activist living under occupation in the West Bank community of Masafer Yatta.
 Yuval Abraham is an Israeli journalist whose freedom of movement allows him to come and go as he pleases.
 As unlikely as it might seem, the two strike up a friendship and, together with Rachel Szor and Hamdan Ballal, form a collective to document the gradual destruction of Masafer Yatta, the forced eviction of its Palestinian residents and the illegal takeover of their lands at the hands of Israeli authorities.